 For many years the internal planning document issued by the Team Manager for every display or series of displays was known as the WHAM - an acronym for What’s Happening Manager.
 WHAMs not only gave full details of the planned flying programme and aircraft fuel requirements, but also all the other logistics details that might be needed both at home and down the route.
 Additionally, information on planned PR activities, entertainment, gifting requirements, dress codes, and hotel information were all there.
 WHAMs for overseas displays also included names and telephone numbers of local contacts at British Embassies and High Commissions.
-Everyone on the detachment, including the ground crew and the crew of the support Hercules, had his or her own personal copy of the WHAM so no-one had any excuse for not doing the right thing or for not being in the right place, at the right time, in the right form of dress.
+Everyone on the detachment, including the ground crew and the crew of the support Hercules, had his or her own personal copy of the WHAM so no-one had any excuse for not doing the right thing, or for not being in the right place, at the right time, in the right form of dress.

-This was to be the first time British operational military aircraft had flown behind the Iron Curtain.
+This was to be the first time British operational military aircraft had operated behind the Iron Curtain.
 Details were difficult to obtain from the Soviets.
 The British Air Attaché in Moscow had described his efforts to obtain clearances and timings for the proposed shows as like "swimming in treacle".
-Almost literally at the last minute, the Red Arrows were given clearance to proceed by the Ministry of Defence in London but it was not the sort of clearance that gives one confidence.
+Almost literally at the last minute, the Red Arrows were given clearance to proceed by the Ministry of Defence in London, but it was not the sort of clearance that gives one confidence.

-The primary purpose of the tour was to give air displays in Kiev, capital of the Ukraine and in 1990 still a reluctant part of the Soviet Union, in support of a British trade exhibition.
+The primary purpose of the tour was to give full displays in Kiev, capital of the Ukraine and in 1990 still a reluctant part of the Soviet Union, in support of a British trade exhibition.
 Overall command of the detachment was vested in Air Vice-Marshal Mike Pilkington, an old friend of mine from much earlier in our careers when we were both flight lieutenants at RAF Mildenhall.
 Mike was then ADC to the Air Officer Commanding No 3 Group; now he was an AOC himself.
 The plan was to fly to Leningrad on day one and stay two nights.
 No display was planned for Leningrad because there was no suitable air show or other event to justify one, but a whole day in the northern capital was set aside for cultural activities.

-There would be one, possibly two, displays at a small civilian flying club near Kiev followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
+There were to be one, possibly two, displays at a small civilian flying club near Kiev followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
 Then it was off to Hungary for a display at Budapest International Airport before returning to Scampton via a refuelling stop at an RAF base in Germany.
 The display in Budapest was not part of the original plan but, since the most economical route home from Kiev passed through Hungary, an offer from the Hungarians to display at their capital's airport was readily accepted by the Hungarians.